evanx/redex/test/case/webServer/README.md

 }
 ```

-### Virtual host router
+#### Virtual host router

-A `regexpRouter` processor rule can be configured for virtual hosts as follows:
+A `regexpRouter.hosts` processor is configured for virtual hosts as follows:
 ```yaml
 description: Route HTTP requests based on the hostname
 pluck: hostname